 ‘Network Use of System Agreement’ is the default or negotiated contract in place between an Electricity distributor and NERL retailer in accordance with the now revoked Electricity Network Use of System Code.

-‘Occupier’ in relation to premises has the same meaning as in the Electricity Feed-in Act—‘the retail electricity customer for the premises’.
+‘Occupier’ in relation to premises has the same meaning as in the Electricity Feed-in Act.
 It does not have the meaning of ‘Occupier’ in the Consumer Protection Code.

 ‘Supplier actions’ are the actions required by a NERL retailer under section 6(3) of the Electricity Feed-in Act.